Stolen base: Evolution of rules and scoring

 The criteria for "caught stealing" were fine-tuned in 1979, with a runner being charged with being caught if he is put out while trying to steal, overslides a base (otherwise successfully stolen), or is picked off a base and tries to advance to the next base.
 It is explicitly not caught stealing to be put out after a wild pitch or passed ball.

+In 2023, base stealing increased due to new rules affecting pitchers: A pitch clock limited the amount of time a pitcher had to pitch and pickoff attempts were limited to two per at-bat.
+In addition, the bases were enlarged from 15 in to 18 in, making stealing slightly easier.

 "Stealing first"

 While not recorded as a stolen base, the same dynamic between batter/runner and defense is on display in the case of an uncaught third strike.
 The batter/runner can avoid an out and become a baserunner by reaching first base ahead of the throw.
 This case is a strikeout that is not an out; the batter/runner's acquisition of first base is scored as a passed ball, a wild pitch, or an error.

 In baseball's earlier decades, a runner on second base could "steal" first base, perhaps with the intention of drawing a throw that might allow a runner on third to score (a tactic famously employed by Germany Schaefer).
 However, such a tactic was not recorded as a stolen base.
 MLB rules now forbid running clockwise on the basepaths to "confuse the defense or make a travesty of the game".
 Further, after the pitcher assumes the pitching position, runners cannot return to any previous base.

 In a game on August 16, 1987, Toronto Blue Jays center fielder Lloyd Moseby successfully stole second base on a throwing error by Chicago White Sox catcher Carlton Fisk that went well into center field.
 However, shortstop Ozzie Guillen faked as if the batter had hit a popfly, which would have required Moseby to return to first base to avoid getting doubled off.
 Moseby made it back to first base, but another throwing error sent the ball to the infield wall, giving Moseby another chance to steal second, which he did.
 This chaos led the announcer to say, "He doesn't know where the throw is; he's going back to first base!
 Is he going to steal first?
 He steals first!
 Now he's going to steal second again!
 I've never seen it before!"
 This bizarre play was officially scored as a baserunner advancing on a throwing error by the center fielder, ironically resulting in neither a stolen base awarded nor an error charged to the catcher.